CaMnter/EasyLikeArea/README.md

 ## Easy to use

-Detail can see the demo
+More details, we can see the demo.

 ```xml
 <com.camnter.easylikearea.EasyLikeArea